- Education and Training: extension, networking, participatory research, workshop

 - Farm Business Management: new enterprise development, cooperatives, market study, value added

 - Sustainable Communities: local and regional food systems, new business opportunities, partnerships

-In each case study, we will pay particular attention to: (1) access to financial capital; (2) policy/regulatory/industry context (e.g., processing, food safety, insurance); and (3) entrepreneurial (or business acumen) skills contribute to developing the distribution network, building strategic partnerships and to its success.
+In each case study, we will pay particular attention to: (1) access to financial capital; (2) policy/regulatory/industry context (e.g., processing, food safety, insurance); and (3) entrepreneurial (or business acumen) skills that have contributed to the overall development of the distribution network, strategic partnerships and to its success.
 Responses from the producer interviewees can be summarized together to glean insights for this group in particular.

 Timeline: Summer 2010: Assembly producer advisory committee, meet, review protocols; interview case study participants, visits to sites.